-If you are experiencing domestic violence or are worried about a family member or friend, we urge you to take immediate action.
+If you are experiencing domestic violence or are worried about a family member or friend, we urge you to take steps to stop it as soon as possible and as long as it is safe to do so.
 You can call us, speak to a member of our team or contact the local authority in your area.

 If you think a crime has been committed or someone is in immediate danger, always dial 999.

 - Has someone tried to keep you from seeing your friends or family?

 - Has someone prevented you from studying or going to work?